Debian Package Guide¶

 ||the various loki-blockchain-* commands for advanced blockchain management.|

-There are also a couple of
+There are also a few library packages such as

-libloki-core* packages containing the shared library code, but these will
+libloki-core* containing the shared library code, as

-be installed automatically as needed.
+ignored and will be installed automatically as needed.

 There is also a